gvwilson/sensibleadventures/nardica/nardica.md

 thought she just saw.
 She shook her head and slowly peeked around the carpet's edge.

-There, just a couple of meters away, stood Aunt Naggie and an elderly Asian man in a patched brown and gray uniform of the old Ecological Corps.
+There, just a couple of meters away, stood Aunt Naggie and a trim Asian man in a patched brown and gray uniform of the old Ecological Corps.
 Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking into each others' eyes she was pretty sure they weren't discussing topsoil formation.

 The ecologist handed Aunt Naggie something and leaned forward to kiss her on the